 AWS Community Days are community-organized cloud education events, featuring technical discussions and hands-on workshops led by expert AWS users and industry leaders from around the world.
 At an AWS Community Day you’ll learn best practices for deploying applications on AWS, optimizing performance, monitoring cloud resources, managing security, cutting costs, and more.
 The goal of these events is to deliver a peer-to-peer learning experience, providing developers with a venue for them to acquire AWS knowledge in their preferred way: from one another.

-Is AWS involved?
+How is AWS involved?

 Community Day events are for the community by the community, meaning external community organizers own the overall event including event planning, content curation, speaker selection, and on-site logistics.
 AWS only acts as one of many sponsors of these events.